optimatorlab/mFSTSP/README.md

-# The Multiple Flying Sidekick Traveling Salesman Problem (mFSTSP)
+# The Multiple Flying Sidekicks Traveling Salesman Problem (mFSTSP)

 This repository provides a collection of mFSTSP test problems, as well as the source code to solve mFSTSP instances.
 The mFSTSP is a variant of the classical TSP, in which one or more UAVs coordinate with a truck to deliver parcels in the minimum possible time.
 The code provided here consists of both the mixed integer linear programming (MILP) implementation and a heuristic to solve larger problems.